siascone/siascone/README.md

 ### Hi there 👋

-I am a programmer consumed by nature and music.
+I am a programmer consumed by nature, sound and how things work.
 I have a background in contemporary composition and a passion for the environment.

-Whether making music, crafting renewable projects or repurposing electronics, I have a creative solutions side to me that I have always enjoyed exploring and I am happy I am able to do that with software engineering.
+Whether making music, crafting DIY projects or repurposing electronics, I have a creative solutions side that I have always enjoyed exploring and I am happy I get to do that with software engineering.

-I love learning new technologies and the logic and creative challenges that come along with those technologies and I am always up for a good bug hunt.
+I love learning new technologies and the logic and creative challenges that come along with them and I am always up for a good bug hunt.

 Happy coding!